Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Materials and Methods

 \subsection{Data}

 Our study focuses on the habitats of the United Kingdom.
 The habitat images come from the UK Countryside Survey (CS) which covers a randomly stratified sample of UK countryside \citep{wood2017long}, meaning that habitats are sampled in proportion to their occurrence in the wider countryside.
 Images used were from the most recent rolling survey (CS2019-2023), which covered 500 1km squares across 5 years, during which between 10 and 16 individuals (in each year) were employed as field surveyors.
 Around half of field surveyors are permanent staff members at UKCEH with other expert surveyors brought in as required.
 Field surveyors record species within vegetation plots between May and September of the survey year and take photographs of the plots within the context of the habitat in which they are placed, primarily for plot relocation purposes.
-Plots are assigned to habitats by the field surveyors according to the Broad and Priority Habitat classifications of Jackson (2000) \citep{jncc_bap_descriptions}.
+Specifically, the surveyor is advised to record the location of the plot by taking several ground-level photographs at a near-earth height (1–2 m above ground) using smartphones, including plot markers in the foreground, the wider context of the plot and any significant (easily refindable and preferably permanent features) in the background where possible.
+These photographs depict the habitat context in the plot.
+Plots are assigned to habitats by the field surveyors according to the Broad and Priority Habitat classifications \citep{jncc_bap_descriptions}.
 Broad Habitats comprise part of the hierarchical category system described in the UK Habitat Classification (UKHab) \citep{UKHab2023}.

 UKHab defines five habitat levels, numbered 1 to 5, with higher levels (e.g., Level 3) representing more fine-grained habitat classifications than lower ones (e.g., Level 2).
 In this study, we particularly focus on classification at level 3 (L3) as level 1 (L1) and level 2 (L2) classifications are too coarse to add practical values for automatic habitat classification and level (L4) was considered too fine-grained.
 However, L2 classes are still used in this work to describe grouped performance on L3.
 UKHab is one of several habitat classifications used in the UK but was chosen because it provides a comprehensive unified approach for all UK countries and has been developed to ensure consistency in classification over time and space which is suitable for digital mapping.